-Referencing US statistics from 2012, the mean yearly wage for LPNs was $42,910.* However, the same statistics also show that salaries can vary widely by location and industry.
+Referencing US statistics from 2018, the average yearly wage for LPNs was $47,050.** However, the same statistics also show that salaries can vary widely by location and industry.

-- The highest-paying industry is home health care, with a yearly mean wage of $44,970.
+- The highest-paying industry is junior colleges, which pays a yearly average wage of $62,050.**

 A poll by Gallup showed that Americans view nursing as the number one profession in terms of honesty and ethics.
 It's no surprise that people see nurses in such a positive light, especially when you consider that their job entails helping to care for others and even save lives.
 Other pros of the job include: